markwilkening21/markwilkening21.github.io/index.md

 This was a very functional/useful week of learning.
 No blockers.

+I read Chapter 4 - Process Control and will read Chapter 5 next.
+Next week I will also complete modules on Red Hat Package Management, DNF and Yum, Zipper, and possibly get started on Git fundamentals.

 ## Week 5 Update - February 10 - February 16, 2025

 This week I completed sections/modules on Group Management, File Permissions, and Ownership in a Linux system.
 I learned to